break2make/tutorials/software-development.md

 - When you’re building an application that will be deployed to a device with inconsistent network access (making remote service consumption unreliable)
 - When you’re building an application that will be hardened with wrapper technology for security reasons (and network access to remote services is seen as an unacceptable compromise)

+For a detailed comparion between library and services, check this [link][lib-service].

 ## Library & Frameworks: its a matter of control

 As explined by Daniele Margutti in his [post][lib-framewrok-iquii]: